-I have seen many small homes and each one has impressed me because of how smart and creative they use the space.
-It would be very challenging for the designers to work on small spaces just like this 240-square foot shoebox apartment we will show you
+We have seen many small homes and each one has impressed us because of how smart and creative they use the space.
+It would be very challenging for the designers to work on small spaces just like this 240-square foot shoebox apartment that we will show you

 Brooklyn architect Tim Seggerman faced the challenge to renovate a moldering brownstone studio on Manhattan’s Upper West Side.
-I guess he wasn’t able to say no to that because it is owned by his college professor.
+We are guessing he wasn’t able to say no to that because it is owned by his college professor.

 Cabinets are made from cypress and bamboo.
 The staircase is chamfered ash-and-beech while the flooring is made from quartered white oak.

 Above the kitchen is this cozy small bedroom with its own library.
 This loft has recessed lighting behind panels of papyrus.

 It may be small but it would feel great to have everything right there when you want them and just read them at the same very spot.

 Despite being small, the kitchen is complete with everything the owner needs for food preparation.
 It is even well decorated too.

-The secret for a comfy small bathroom is to add more lights to it like this bathroom.
+The secret for a comfy small bathroom is to add more lights to it just like this bathroom.

-I have a feeling that Tim Seggerman did the design similar to how he would work on a cabinet while considering how the owner would use it.
+We do have a feeling that Tim Seggerman did the design similar to how he would work on a cabinet while considering how the owner would use it.

 The way we see it, his college professor is very happy with the result.